-Check out Learn React Today and Learn CSS Today here.
+Add Web Dev Simplified to your web developer resources and check out Learn React Today and Learn CSS Today here.

 Learning to code with Scrimba is unique because their tutorials are interactive despite being a video-based platform.
 This means you can access the teacher’s code directly from the video and edit it in real time.

 In addition, there’s a bustling community of worldwide learners that you can interact with via Discord.

 You can choose to learn based on your preferred programming language and framework.
 Courses range from noob (beginner) to intermediate to advanced.

 Need the discipline?
 They currently have 4 bootcamps to choose from.

 Scrimba’s unique offerings helped it land on our web development tools list.

 Interviewing is one of the biggest stressors when applying for a web developer job.

 And being prepared will reduce that stress so you can focus on what’s important: your skills.